JorjaFox/website/_posts-old-blog/2009-12-01-rescue-tails-portraits-of-dogs-and-their-celebs.md

 title: 'Rescue Tails — Portraits of Dogs and their Celebs (UPDATED!)'
 date: '2009-12-01T10:39:38-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Photographer Brian Nice has released a photo book for the Humane Society of dogs who just happen to live with famous people, including Jorja Fox. <em>Updated Dec 2nd with a picture of Jorja and Ali.</em>'
+excerpt: 'Photographer Brian Nice has released a photo book for the Humane Society of dogs who just happen to live with famous people, including Jorja Fox. _Updated Dec 2nd with a picture of Jorja and Ali._'
 layout: post
 guid: 'https://jorjafox.net/?p=2134'
 permalink: /2009/rescue-tails-portraits-of-dogs-and-their-celebs/